tamakuku/data-science-bootcamp9/README.md

 # Data Science Bootcamp Batch 9
 Yolo~

 My name is Suphakit Panthu (Top).

 I'm learning to be a data working man.

+you guy can see my portfolio in project folder.

 ## Topics learning of Bootcamp
 ### First half